camunda/camunda-docs/versioned_docs/version-8.2/self-managed/backup-restore/backup-and-restore.md

 By default, the indices are prefixed with `zeebe-record`.
 If you have configured a different prefix when configuring Elasticsearch exporter in Zeebe, use this instead.

 9. Take a backup `x` of Zeebe.
 See [how to take a Zeebe backup](self-managed/backup-restore/zeebe-backup-and-restore.md).
-Wait until the backup `x` of the exported Zeebe records is complete and wait until the backup `x` of Zeebe is completed before proceeding.
+Wait until the backup `x` of Zeebe is completed before proceeding.
 See [how to monitor a Zeebe backup](self-managed/backup-restore/zeebe-backup-and-restore.md).
 10. Resume exporting in Zeebe.
 See [Zeebe management API](/self-managed/zeebe-deployment/operations/management-api.md).

 :::note